Solar Energy Pros and Cons: Is Going Solar Right for You?

-You may have a roof that's ideal for solar panel installation and still not be a good candidate for solar energy.
+You can have a roof that's ideal for solar panel installation and still not be a good candidate for solar energy.
 Why?
-Because to take full advantage of solar energy, you need to live in a place that gets consistent sun exposure from day to day.
-So, if you live in a part of the country that tends to be pretty cloudy or grey, solar may be a non-starter.
-And if your roof is partly shielded by trees or by neighboring homes, you may not get the best mileage from a solar energy system.
+Because to take full advantage of solar power, you need to live in a place that gets consistent daily sun exposure.
+So, if you live in a part of the country that tends to be pretty cloudy, you may not produce the amount of energy necessary to justify your investment.
+Also, if your roof is partly shaded by trees or by neighboring homes, you may not get the best mileage from a solar energy system.

 3) Solar savings tend to correspond with energy bills.

 The higher your electricity bills, the more energy you'll be able to offset with solar.
 But the inverse is also true: if you live somewhere with low utility costs, then the savings from switching to solar energy are going to be more modest.
 In other words, there are some parts of the country where the financial advantages of solar energy are going to be pronounced, and other places where those financial advantages are going to be nominal.
 It all depends on the cost of electricity where you live, and how much of it you use.